 One cup of cooked lentils has a whopping 18 grams of protein.
 Lentils are very versatile in the way they can be cooked.
 This ingredient is great in soups, salads, grain bowls—you name it.
 Added to that, this protein powerhouse is high in folate, iron, and manganese, and helps to promote a healthy gut.
 Sounds like a winner in my book.

-Now that you know what ingredients to use, read on for 11 simple, nutritious vegan recipes.
+Now that you know what ingredients to use, read on for two editors simple, nutritious vegan recipes.